-Those to NOs persisted despite my surgeon telling me years ago (years!) that he saw no reason I couldn’t run low mileage, slow paces, a few times a week.
-Those two NOs persisted despite my Egoscue therapist telling me no movement is bad, that there was no reason I shouldn’t be able to run.
-Those two NOs persisted despite my own pain science education that told me my tissues were healed and that I wasn’t likely doing any damage to them by jogging or lifting.
+Those NOs persisted despite my surgeon telling me years ago (years!) that he saw no reason I couldn’t run low mileage, slow paces, a few times a week.
+Those NOs persisted despite my Egoscue therapist telling me no movement is bad, that there was no reason I shouldn’t be able to run.
+Those NOs persisted despite my own pain science education that told me my tissues were healed and that I wasn’t likely doing any damage to them by jogging or lifting.

 So what was my hang up?
 I don’t know why I’ve held onto these particular NOs for so long.
 I suspect it just became ingrained in me through the work comp process and I never rooted it out.

 Firstly: I have recently made a leap in my progress from knowing and talking about all this stuff to actually living it.
 It’s all finally clicking into place, and I’m in a much better place for it.

 Secondly: my work comp case was finally settled a couple weeks ago after five years of hassle, stress, anxiety, limited care options, and general not-goodness.
 The last 2 years I’ve been trying to just get out of the damn system so I could be in control of my own care, my own pain management, my own health, my own future.
 So I could go out and do things without worrying I would get ‘caught’ trying to get better and thus have my claim denied.

 Work comp was a stressful, heavy, brain exploding, heart crushing weight I hadn’t been able to get out from under.
 A weight which has finally been lifted.